cnescatlab/sonar-scanner-catlab/tests/README.md

 * Test the exit status of the script with `echo $?`
   * zero => success
   * non-zero => failure

+## List of options and environment variables used by the tests

+Options:
+* `--no-server-run`: if this option is specified, the script will not run a `lequal/sonarqube` container or create a bridge network.
+It will only launch the tests.
+In this case, make sur to set necessary environment variables.

+Environment variables:
+* `SONARQUBE_CONTAINER_NAME`: the name to give to the container running the `lequal/sonarqube` image.
+* `SONARQUBE_ADMIN_PASSWORD`: the password of the admin account on the server.
+* `SONARQUBE_URL`: URL of `lequal/sonarqube` container if already running without trailing `/` from the scanner container. e.g. http://mycontainer:9000 Use it only if no container name was given.
+* `SONARQUBE_LOCAL_URL`: URL of `lequal/sonarqube` container if already running without trailing `/` from the host. e.g. http://localhost:9000
+* `SONARQUBE_TAG`: the tag of the `lequal/sonarqube` image to use. e.g. latest
+* `SONARQUBE_NETWORK`: the name of the docker bridge used.

 ## How to add a new test